ystia/yorc/doc/infrastructures.rst

 if specified ``num_cpus`` and  ``mem_size`` requirements are used to allocate only the required resoures on computes.
 This allows to share a Slurm managed compute across several deployments.
 If not specified a whole compute node will be allocated.

-Janus also support `Slurm GRES <https://slurm.schedmd.com/gres.html>`_ based scheduling.
+Yorc also support `Slurm GRES <https://slurm.schedmd.com/gres.html>`_ based scheduling.
 This is generally used to request a host with a specific type of resource (consumable or not) such as GPUs.

 Future work
 ~~~~~~~~~~~

-  * We plan to soon work on modeling Slurm Jobs in TOSCA and execute them thanks to Janus.
+  * We plan to soon work on modeling Slurm Jobs in TOSCA and execute them thanks to Yorc.
   * We also plan to support `Singularity <http://singularity.lbl.gov/>`_ , a container system similar to Docker but designed to integrate well HPC environments.
-    This feature, as it will leverage some Bull HPC proprietary integration with Slurm, will be part of a premium version of Janus.
+    This feature, as it will leverage some Bull HPC proprietary integration with Slurm, will be part of a premium version of Yorc.

-.. _janus_infras_aws_section:
+.. _yorc_infras_aws_section:

 AWS
 ---